In today’s noisy world, choosing what to care about is important.

 I live happily and work.

 Don’t contemplate excessively about the right age.
-As long as you know what works out for you, go for it.
+As long as you know what works for you, go for it.
 Minimize redundantly worrying about your decision.

 4. How could they say that or what would they think or say?